snowflakedb/pdo_snowflake/README.rst

        .\\scripts\\setup_php_sdk.bat x64 Release VS16 C:\\php-sdk

 #.
-Download and install the PHP binaries, or build the PHP source code.
+Download and build the PHP source code.

    Run the script to download the PHP source and build PHP: